IDU-CVLab/NST_for_Gen/README.md

    >   $ sudo chown -R $(id -u):$(id -g) assets/

 ## Running the codes
-After running the container, you are ready to run the full algorithm through code including generating data,training on the generated data, and testing the generated data.
+After running the container, you are ready to run the full codes for generating data,training, and testing on the generated data.

 ### Example testing command:
 ```bash